magic-wormhole/magic-wormhole-protocols/server-protocol.md

 Each mailbox is "opened" by some number of clients at a time, until all clients have closed it.
 Mailboxes are kept alive by either an open client, or a Nameplate which points to the mailbox (so when a Nameplate is deleted from inactivity, the corresponding Mailbox will be too).
+The mailbox server makes sure a mailbox can never be opened by more than two parties, neither simultaneously not cumulatively.
+Trying to open a mailbox as a third party results in a "crowded" error for that attempt.
+Moreover, when a client connects to a mailbox which the other client closed and thus has no chance of ever seeing a its peer, the server may reject its attempt to open the mailbox with an error message.

 The `open` command both marks the mailbox as being opened by the bound side, and also adds the WebSocket as subscribed to that mailbox, so new messages